mgenware/mingru/README.md

 ### Defining Models and Actions

-mingru converts [dd-models](https://github.com/mgenware/dd-models) to Go code, to learn how to define models and actions, refer to [dd-models docs](https://github.com/mgenware/dd-models).
+mingru converts [mingru-models](https://github.com/mgenware/mingru-models) to Go code, to learn how to define models and actions, refer to [mingru-models docs](https://github.com/mgenware/mingru-models).

 ### Generating Go Code

-Once you are familiar with [dd-models](https://github.com/mgenware/dd-models), you can import your actions, and use `mingru.build` along with a dialect(e.g. MySQL) to generate Go code:
+Once you are familiar with [mingru-models](https://github.com/mgenware/mingru-models), you can import your actions, and use `mingru.build` along with a dialect(e.g. MySQL) to generate Go code:

 ```ts
 interface IBuildOption {